-Teachers can easily distribute announcements about upcoming events, scheduled class times, and keep parents informed about school activities.
+Teachers can easily distribute announcements about upcoming events, schedule class times, and keep parents informed about school activities.
 Administrators can also communicate with staff members at any time of day or night and receive prompt responses.
 Of course, instant messaging is not always appropriate for every situation; sometimes, you simply want to speak privately with someone rather than broadcast your thoughts to the entire world.
 However, for brief exchanges involving sensitive subjects, instant messaging is definitely worth considering.

 Through short bursts of information called tweets, Twitter provides another way for educators to keep their classrooms connected.
-These 140-character posts provide a straightforward platform for individuals to comment on current events, ask questions, and offer advice, all while following others who share similar interests.
+These 140-character posts provide a straightforward platform for individuals to comment on current events, ask questions and offer advice, all while following others who share similar interests.

 Unlike blogs, which typically focus on a single subject, Twitter encourages users to tweet about anything that comes to mind.
 Due to the fact that everyone can see what each user says, it fosters a sense of community among participants.
 While you may not consider tweeting during class periods, anyone who has attended a conference or convention understands how beneficial these types of conversations can be.